FAQ's: Your Questions Answered

 WARNING!
 IT IS IMPORTANT THAT YOU DO NOT REPAIR OR DISCARD THE BICYCLE UNTIL PICTURES HAVE BEEN TAKEN BY YOURSELF OR AN INVESTIGATOR.

 What should I do if I get involved in an accident while riding my bicycle?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: Accidents involving bicycles struck by vehicles can be more complicated than they appear on the surface.
+Call Dan Newlin Injury Attorneys at 800-257-1822: Accidents involving bicycles struck by vehicles can be more complicated than they appear on the surface.
 Although the person driving the vehicle clearly has an advantage as far as protection for injury is concerned, law enforcement officers often cite bicycle riders as the cause of the accident.
 My team and I know how valuable time and efficiency is in these matters.
-That is why within hours of receiving you call, we are already conducting an extensive investigation as to how the accident occurred and the extent of the damage.
+That is why within hours of receiving your call, we are already conducting an extensive investigation as to how the accident occurred and the extent of the damage.
 Remember, unless we recover you money for your injuries, our investigative services are free of charge.
-Please contact myself or one of my team members today for a free consultation concerning your bicycle accident.
+Please contact me or one of my team members today for a free consultation concerning your bicycle accident.
 Help is truly only a phone call away.